montagestudio/firefly/README.md

-Firefly consists of four services in a Docker swarm: Load Balancer (frontend entrypoint), Web Server (the filament application itself), Login, and Project.
+Firefly consists of four services in a Docker swarm: Load Balancer (frontend entrypoint), Web Server (the filament application itself), Login, and the Project Daemon.

-The Project Docker is just a host for Docker containers.
-Actual user projects are stored in these containers.
-These are where we perform git checkouts and npm installs, serve the app for the live preview, and use other backend tools like glTF conversion.
-Each Docker container contains exactly one user project.
+The Project Daemon is responsible for spawning and managing user project containers.
+These containers are where we perform git checkouts and npm installs of the user's project and serve the app for live preview.
+Each of these containers hold exactly one user project.
+Requests to interact with these containers are made through the Project Daemon (indirectly, through the Load Balancer).

+While users just get a single docker container for their project that is outside their control for now, the eventual goal is to create a docker stack for each user, which they can control by defining a `docker-compose.yml` file in their project.

 ## Local Development